-We have counted on the presence of several experts in the field, among them the president of AECA, and each one has contributed his point of view on the subject in his area.
+We have had the presence of several experts on the subject, including the president of AECA, and each one has contributed his point of view on the subject in his field.
 This is a summary of the points that we consider most important of the interventions:

 The president has made a brief introduction giving some figures on the unmanned aviation sector, background and future.
-As a relevant figure in terms of the potential of the sector, it has estimated that in the next decade we will have an unmanned aviation participation in the total sector:
+As a relevant figure in terms of the potential of the sector, he has estimated that in the next decade we will have a participation of unmanned aviation in the total sector of:

 - 10% in the air transport of goods

 - 80% in aerial work

 - The transport of people with drones is already a reality and may be increasing

 As you can see, these are not insignificant figures that represent a turnover of the order of billions, so it is expected that the expansion of the sector will grow exponentially in the coming years.